The beginning of Japanese tea ceremony

-Péter Galambos, the tea hunter of Zhao Zhou teahouse had extensive knowledge of history of Chinese Buddhism and Chinese tea, all kinds of tea and meditation practices, and the relation of the latter two.
-Moreover he was happy to share all this knowledge.
+Péter Galambos, the tea hunter of Zhao Zhou teahouse had extensive knowledge of the history of Chinese Buddhism and Chinese tea, all kinds of tea and meditation practices, and the relation of the latter two.
+Moreover, he was happy to share all this knowledge.
 However quite often we were simply drinking tea and having fun together.
 It was the appreciation of spontaneity.
-Once it happened that Peter shared a story about the beginning of Japanese tea ceremony.
-Through this story we got to know the exciting opportunities of daily actions, such as drinking tea, and the possibility of innate freedom and joy of the mind.
+Once it happened that Peter shared a story about the beginning of the Japanese tea ceremony.
+Through this story, we got to know the exciting opportunities of daily actions, such as drinking tea, and the possibility of innate freedom and joy of the mind.

-During the early period of Chan Buddhism, a disciple would receive the transmission of the teaching and having himself reached the understanding of the dharma, he would then receive a painting of his own master.
+During the early period of Chan Buddhism, a disciple would receive the transmission of the teaching, and having himself reached the understanding of the dharma, he would then receive a painting of his own master.
 They called this painting zheng 正, which means truth, the “truth of the master”.
 Later, during the Song dynasty this ritual became more institutionalized, and instead of a painting disciples would receive a letter.
 This letter qualified the disciples to become an abbot in a monastery.
-The Chinese name of this letter is “treasury of the true eye of the Dharma” 正法眼藏, which refers to the story of the Flower Sermon, when the Buddha held up a white flower and his disciple Mahākāśyapa smiled.
-According to the Chan tradition, the Buddha passing on the “treasury of the true eye of the Dharma” was a wordless, from mind-to-mind transmission to Mahākāśyapa.
+The Chinese name of this letter is “treasury of the true eye of the Dharma” 正法眼藏, which refers to the story of the Flower Sermon when the Buddha held up a white flower and his disciple Mahākāśyapa smiled.
+According to the Chan tradition, the Buddha passing on the “treasury of the true eye of the Dharma” was wordless, from the mind-to-mind transmission to Mahākāśyapa.

-Later, during the Song dynasty there was a famous Chan master Yuanwu Keqin 圓悟克勤.
+Later, during the Song dynasty, there was a famous Chan master Yuanwu Keqin 圓悟克勤.
 His main disciple’s Japanese student received this kind of transmission letter.
 In Japan, the following generations honored this letter and tried to preserve it, as they did with the Chan meditation practice.
-A zen monk and his tea master disciple, Ikkyū belonged to this lineage.
+A zen monk and his tea master-disciple, Ikkyū belonged to this lineage.
 (His figure appears in anime, like Ikkyū-san – Kimio Yakubi’s series.)